-We shall now discuss in more detail the different features of the plus500 platform.
+We shall now discuss in more detail the different features of the Plus500 platform.

 The company ensures that the whole process would be user-friendly (from creating an account to depositing funds to executing trades to withdrawing money) and as effortless on your part as possible.

 It’s pretty easy right?

-There’s also a choice for you to directly search for a particular financial instrument’s name.
+Lastly, there’s also a choice for you to directly search for a particular financial instrument’s name.
 Just type the name on the search field, which is located on the top of the pane.

 Pros and Cons